hapax/hapax.github.io/assets/chandra.md

 Since we're dealing with a gas, you might wonder if temperature plays a role.
-It turns out that our third rule --- particles are maximally cheap --- is the assumption that the temperature is *zero*.
+It turns out that our third rule --- particles are maximally cheap --- is equivalent to a temperature is *zero*.
 If the temperature is nonzero, there is some chance that particles arriving at the hotel will splash out on a more expensive room.
 So, although the hotel model could be modified for more general